marisks/blog/src/documents/posts/2015-05-20-handling-child-collections-in-entity-framework.html.md

 With this model in place I want an _Order_ to be responsible for child collection - when I save _Order_ also _OrderItems_ should be saved, when I remove item from collection and save _Order_, removed item should be deleted in database.

-With default configuration it only adds items - creates new _OrderItem_ in DB and "links" it to _Order_.
-But when you remove item from collection it just removes relationship between _Order_ and _OrderItem_. _OrderItem_ table in DB will still contain removed _OrderItem_, but with _NULL_ _OrderId_ column.
+With default configuration it only adds items - creates new _OrderItem_ in DB and _links_ it to _Order_.
+But when you remove item from collection it just removes relationship between _Order_ and _OrderItem_. _OrderItem_ table in DB will still contain removed _OrderItem_, but with _NULL_ in _OrderId_ column.

 # Solution